Electrostatic Clutch-Based Mechanical Multiplexer with Increased Force Capability: Complete System: SISO SIMO Multiplexing

-To demonstrate SISO control, only one clutch is connected to the CW input shaft at a time, shown in time-lapse in Fig.~\ref{fig:SISO}.
-Each 2.27~kg weight is moved vertically 4~cm over roughly 10~seconds with an input shaft speed of 18~rpm.
-Fig.~\ref{fig:SISO-graph} shows how transmitted power is switched between the different outputs over time.
-The energy efficiency for SISO operation was 15.1$\%$, calculated by integrating the power curve in Fig.~\ref{fig:SISO-graph} to find the input energy and using weight displacements to find output energy.
-The loss in the system can be attributed to friction between gears and rotating components.
+To demonstrate SISO multiplexing, only one output is active at a time, as shown in a time-lapse in Fig.~\ref{fig:SISO}.
+Each 2.27~kg weight is vertically moved 50~mm with an input shaft speed of 18~rpm.
+Fig.~\ref{fig:SISO} shows how the transmitted mechanical power is switched between the different outputs over time.
+The time division of SISO allows for control of four individual outputs, with an average output power of 0.77~W. To control four outputs, a typical implementation would require four motors, each capable of 0.77~W. Recorded in Table~\ref{tab:SISO-Eff}, the energy efficiency of the mechanical multiplexer excludes motor efficiency by integrating the mechanical power curve from the rotary torque sensor summed with the electrical power consumption of the clutch and comparing to the total system output energy of moving the weight against gravity.